fakeid30/BlackpearlFAQ/FAQ.md

 While creating a thread you can add comma separated tags in the Tags text box under the post's content.
 If you already created the post and want to add/edit tags, then you can click on the <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/3/33/Tags_font_awesome.svg/1024px-Tags_font_awesome.svg.png" alt="Tags Icon" width="25"/> under the thread's title and add/edit comma separated tags.

 ### How to sell items in shop??
+You need to contact the admins and let them know what you want to sell, we'll help you make a post and set the price.

 ### How to remove my own post from the forum?
 I can't see any option
 First you need to click on the report button, this can be find at the bottom of the post.
 Then you need to give the report reason and click on report.
 Or under the [Telegram channel](https://t.me/joinchat/KUVnAlQmTohLLwZEZcGv8A) drop your link and ask for a remove.
 In both ways you have to wait until the staff process your report.